ApoloDesolado/easy_password/README.md

 When it comes to create a password for some of our accounts, it becomes harder to remember a password as we increase its entropy.

-The approach of this script is to make it easier to generate rememorable passwords with a good amount of entropy.
+The approach of this script is to make it easier to generate memorable passwords with a good amount of entropy.

 ## Parameters: